thisislance98/baf-sdk-python/README.md

 ## Setup

-You can set up your BAF credentials in three ways:
+You can set up your PAB credentials in three ways:

 ### Option 1: Using a JSON Credentials File